 The McGregor Museum houses invaluable collections of the archaeological finds in the area, as well as San art works.
-The house where Sol Plaatje (African National Congress founding member and humanrights activist) lived in Kimberley, boasts a library of Plaatje's and other black South African writers' works, and several displays, including a portrayal of black involvement in the Anglo-Boer/South African War.
+The house where Sol Plaatje (African National Congress founding member and human-rights activist) lived in Kimberley, boasts a library of Plaatje's and other black South African writers' works, and several displays, including a portrayal of black involvement in the Anglo-Boer/South African War.

+The Paterson Museum near the Kimberley Airport houses a replica of a Paterson biplane, which was used for pilot training by the flying school operated by the Paterson Aviation Syndicate at Alexandersfontein.
 A township tour of Galeshewe provides a fresh perspective on South Africa's socio-historical realities.
 Pan African Congress founder Robert Sobukwe's house is worth a visit.

-The Magersfontein Battlefield outside Kimberley with its original trenches and other defences intact, is the site of the Boers' crushing defeat of the British during the siege of Kimberley.
+The Magersfontein Battlefield outside Kimberley with its original trenches and other defences intact, is the site of the Boers' crushing defeat of the British during the Siege of Kimberley.